Terms and Services between ZEST and CLIENT

 13.6.2 No other change of the Agreement shall be binding unless made in writing and signed by duly authorised representatives of each Party.
 A failure by a Party to use any of its rights based on the Agreement shall not be construed as a waiver of such right.

 The Supplier may effectively give notices to the Client e.g. in the user interface of the Zest Service or in other electronic forms.
 The Client guarantees that each User is authorised to receive notifications from the Supplier.

 13.8 Force Majeure

 Party shall not be liable for delays, defects or damages caused by factors due to an impediment beyond his control, which he cannot reasonably be deemed to have taken into account at the time of the conclusion of the Agreement, and the consequences of which he could not reasonably have avoided or overcome.
-Such events of force majeure shall include, without being limited to, natural disasters, breakdown of electricity or networks, security attacks, failures in Internet or other public networks or data traffic, strikes and other labor disputes or acts of government.
-A labor dispute shall be considered a force majeure event also when a Party is the target or a party to such an action.
+Such events of force majeure shall include, without being limited to, natural disasters, breakdown of electricity or networks, security attacks, failures in the Internet or other public networks or data traffic, strikes and other labor disputes or acts of government.
+A labor dispute shall be considered a force majeure event also when a Party is a target or a party to such an action.
 The force majeure events suffered by subcontractors are also be deemed as force majeure events.

 13.9 Governing Law and Dispute Settlement

 13.9.1 The Agreement shall be construed in accordance with the laws of The Netherlands.